Notes on a Website

 Discovery sessions encourage engagement

-Creating a site is a collaborative effort, get everyone involved at the start.
+Creating a site is a collaborative effort, get all the key people involved at the start.

 - Gather information that will inform the planning